 A small but vibrant woodland located at the southwest corner of Fort Tryon Park, Cabrini Woods Nature Sanctuary is one of the best uptown spots to look for birds and take in sweeping views of the Hudson River and Palisades.
-The woodland is connected to the other last remaining forested parklands along the Hudson River: Fort Washington Park and Inwood Hill Park in Manhattan and Riverdale Park in the Bronx.
+The woodland is connected to the last remaining forested parklands along the Hudson River: Fort Washington Park/Inwood Hill Park/Riverdale Park.
 Bordered on two sides by roadways, it is an urban forest in transition.

-In addition to being a nature sanctuary, Cabrini Woods also serves as an outdoor classroom and ecological learning lab for all ages.
+In addition to being a nature sanctuary, Cabrini Woods serves as an outdoor classroom and ecological learning lab for all ages.
 Because of elevation changes, the site affords visitors the unique opportunity to view the woods from tree canopy level along the Cabrini Boulevard sidewalk between 190th Street and Margaret Corbin Circle.
 From this vantage point, one can observe the forest’s surprising biodiversity from above and listen for bird songs in the treetops.
-Beginning summer 2017, visitors will be able to learn about the birds and ecology of Cabrini Woods from interpretive signage that will be installed along the sidewalk fence.
+Visitors will be able to learn about the birds and ecology of Cabrini Woods from interpretive signage installed along the sidewalk fence.

 Learn more about the birds and ecology of Cabrini Woods!
-The Cabrini Woods Bird List equips novice and experienced birders with a list of 84 bird species that have been observed in and around Cabrini Woods.
-Visiting with kids?
-Check out our Kids Worksheets to find educational activities for kids of all ages.
+The Cabrini Woods Bird List equips novice and experienced birders with a list of bird species that have been observed in and around Cabrini Woods and our worksheets offer educational activities for kids of all ages.